Oral Cancer Screening Irvine, CA

 Oral cancer screenings can identify the signs of disease before it has spread.
 This may be beneficial to those in high-risk groups.
 Regular oral cancer screenings can give patients the advantage of treating cancer in the early stages when there is a higher chance for remission.

-Oral cancer screenings are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Oral cancer screenings are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Early detection may make cancer treatment more effective.
 Call us at (949) 258-9682 to schedule an appointment today.

 Why Have Regular Oral Cancer Screenings?